hashicorp/terraform-provider-azurerm/website/docs/r/managed_disk.html.markdown

 The `encryption_settings` block supports:

-* `enabled` - (Required) Is Encryption enabled on this Managed Disk?
-Changing this forces a new resource to be created.

 * `disk_encryption_key` - (Optional) A `disk_encryption_key` block as defined above.

 * `key_encryption_key` - (Optional) A `key_encryption_key` block as defined below.